nateplusplus/cookbook/README.md

 TO DO:
 -----

-- Filter out repeat entries in unavailable list
-- Filter unavailable ingredients with every new "unavailable" selection
 - Remove selection from list when it's in cupboard
 - Click on item in cupboard to remove it, and put it back on list
 - If user selects nothing in avail section, assume all is available